-May 2019, Garry’s third tour of the year saw him heading back to France.
-Despite touring there, just a couple of months ago!
+May 2019, Garry’s off bicycle-touring for the third time this year and is heading back to France.
+Despite touring there, only a couple of months ago!
 Garry’s fitness is getting better all the time.
 Unfortunately now, his temporary hip has started to come loose!

 Unable to get travel insurance, or at least not, unless he wanted to pay an excessive premium!
 He decided France was once again his best option!
 It’s not too far away, relatively easy to get back from.
 With several ports of departure back to England, and plenty of cheap campsites!

 This time Garry caught the overnight ferry from Portsmouth to St-Malo.
 He planned to follow the coast for as long as he could before returning home for a hospital appointment.

 Garry arrived in St-Malo and immediately set about following the coast.
 Although he didn’t stick along the beach for long!
 There was a strong headwind, and Garry headed inland!
 Although he was back on the coast the following day.